jdelon02/CSCI-E-7_Final_Project/README.rst

 For the Scraper, the site uses 3 main libraries.
 One, a recipe scaper library:
 openeats-recipe-scraper
-I also had to add a workaround because many of the sites I attempted to scrape had Bot/DDOS protection on them provided by cloudflare.
+Two, I also had to add a workaround because many of the sites I attempted to scrape had Bot/DDOS protection on them provided by cloudflare. cloudscraper
+Three, urlib to scrape images and save them.

+Specific Changes for Final Project for: CSCI E-7 Section 1
+1. Added abiity to scrape recipes from other sites.
+2. Used regex to parse prep time (hh:mm).
+3. Used regex to parse cook time (hh:mm).
+4. Used urlib to save image to file.